pvanallen/esp32-getstarted/docs/io-adafruit.md

-## Using io.adafruit.com Cloud IoT Service
+## Using io.adafruit.com Cloud IoT Service with photocell light sensor

 We can turn the ESP32 into a cloud connected device that can be controlled from anywhere in the world by using an IoT cloud service like [io.adafruit.com](https://io.adafruit.com/).